• 01245 26 56 11

 David Warnes - Principal

 David Warnes has been working in the Further Education sector for over 25 years.
-After qualifying as a lecturer in 1996, he started his teaching career at Richmond upon Thames College. teaching A-levels. vocational courses and assessing Apprenticeships.
+After qualifying as a lecturer in 1996, he started his teaching career at Richmond upon Thames College. teaching A-levels, vocational courses and assessing Apprenticeships.
 He progressed into various management positions, including Curriculum Director of IT, Business, Travel, Sport and Leisure.
 He then went on to chair the national network of Centres of Vocational Excellence (CoVE) in Sport, before being seconded to work on the education programme for the London 2012 Olympics.

 David is a keen amateur gardener and walker, and particularly enjoys exploring the remote corners of the West coast of Scotland.